secretstartups/handbook/product/personas/index.html.md

 ##### Job Summary

 I spend the majority of my time focused on completing planned development tasks, with roughly 30-40% of time taken by meetings, planning for the next sprint, and fixing bugs or customer requests as they arise.
-I work off of JIRA tickets and have a regular stand-up with my team.
+I work off of issues and have a regular stand-up with my team.

 ##### Motivations